cVIGIL App Unveiled by Election Commission Ahead of Lok Sabha Polls

-In order to empower citizens in the Lok Sabha polls, the Election Commission (EC) has introduced cVIGIL app at pan India level whereby citizens can record on his mobile any violation of the Model Code of Conduct (MCC) and send it to the election authorities for appropriate action.
+In order to empower citizens in the Lok Sabha 2019 polls, the Election Commission (EC) has introduced cVIGIL app at pan India level whereby citizens can record on their mobile any violation of the Model Code of Conduct (MCC) and send it to the election authorities for appropriate action.

 “By using the cVIGIL app, citizens can record on his Android mobile and promptly to election authorities report any violation of Model Code of Conduct, any incident of intimidation or inducement within minutes of having witnessed them and without having to go to the office of the returning officer,” said Chief Election Commissioner (CEC) Sunil Arora .